dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 In other words, despite all the promises and hype around ML, most models fails to deliver in a production environment.
 According to Barr Moses, CEO, Monte Carlo, [deployment](https://towardsdatascience.com/why-production-machine-learning-fails-and-how-to-fix-it-b59616184604) is one of the critical points where many models fail.

-What exactly is deployment?
+So what exactly is deployment of ML model?
 Simply put, deployment is making a model's capability or insight available to other users or systems - [Luigi Patruno](https://mlinproduction.com/what-does-it-mean-to-deploy-a-machine-learning-model-deployment-series-01/).

-Only when a model is properly deployed can they add value to businesses or organizations.
+**Only when a model is deployed can they add value to businesses or organizations.**

-In this post, I will outline basic ideas to deploy ML models as a demo on lightweight mobile devices **easily, quickly, for free**.
+In this post, I will outline the basic ideas to deploy ML models lightweight mobile devices **easily, quickly, for free**.
 By the end of this post, you will learn about:

 * Setting up interactive demo for rapid feedback and iteration.